bus710/pi-gadget-mode/README.md

 ```

 - Change the password
-- Set the host name to be pipi4b
+- Set the host name to be something you like
-- Enable the sshd
+- Enable sshd

 <br/><br/>